Sex hormones, Thyroid and Adrenal Health

 Testing for Hormone Dysfunction

 Diagnostic testing is available to help pinpoint key contributory factors and may be recommended in some cases.
-Genetic testing can also be extremely useful, for example, looking at the main genetic variants in genes that regulate Oestrogen detoxification and those that regulate phase 1 and 2 detoxification in the liver.
+Urinary analysis of adrenal and sex hormones and their metabolites can uncover vital information that helps fine tune dietary recommendations and target short-term supplementation plans to address symptoms and balance hormones.
+Genetic testing can also be extremely useful, for example, looking at the main genetic variants in genes that regulate oestrogen detoxification and those that regulate phase 1 and 2 detoxification in the liver.